If you send email using your WordPress website, then there are a few things you need to be aware of.

 All email providers force their customer through some sort of verification and validation process.

 This is to be expected, of course.
 But depending on the provider, it can take some time.
-SendInBlue last nearly 3 days when we signed up, Postmark took around 3 hours.
+SendInBlue took nearly 3 days when we signed up, Postmark took around 3 hours.

 Regardless of how long it takes, you need to remember that it takes time.